lucasveneno/trafficbot/README.md

 ## VENENO TRAFFIC BOT (With a simple rotating Tor Proxy Server)
-This script generates traffic for websites using a Tor pool proxy or any proxy server for which you desire
+This script generates traffic for websites using a Tor Proxy Pool or any proxy server for which you desire

 ## Prerequisites